HandyOSS/HandyStratum/README.md

 Additional notes on running/configuration can be found in [./docs/README.md](./docs/README.md) and an example shell script is in [./run.sh](./run.sh)

-## Cutting out the middleman
+## Cutting Out More Middlemen

-While having a stratum+fullnode marriage violates separation of concerns, it provides a benefit to large competitive miners: because it sits in the same process, there is no overhead of hitting/longpolling a JSON-rpc api to submit or be notified of new blocks.
+While having a stratum+fullnode marriage violates separation of concerns, it provides a benefit to large competitive miners: because it sits in the same process, there is no overhead of hitting/longpolling a JSON-RPC API to submit or be notified of new blocks.
 It has direct in-memory access to all of the data it needs.
-No getwork or getblocktemplate required.
+No getwork or getblocktemplate required, and is one of the “cleanest” ways to produce blocks efficiently and safely for the network.

 It can also broadcast submitted blocks before verifying and saving them to disk (since we created the block and know it's going to be valid ahead of time).

-### Single point of failure?
+### Single Point of Failure?

 There's nothing to say you can't have multiple hsd-nodes/stratum-servers behind a reverse/failover proxy still.
 It's only a single point of failure if you treat it that way.
+Miners are adept at making their operations more efficient, and HandyStratum combined with their industry best-practices should produce a more resilient mining ecosystem for this very important piece of the decentralized web (DWeb).

-## Payouts
+## Mining Payouts

 Shares are currently tracked by username and will be dumped to `~/.hsd/stratum/shares/[height]-[hash].json` when a block is found.
 A script